-Roxxor deliver stunning ecommerce solutions, outstanding content-managed websites, and slick highly usable web-based applications.
+Roxxor was a digital design agency that "delivered stunning ecommerce solutions, outstanding content-managed websites, and slick highly usable web-based applications"

-I worked as a freelance contractor for Roxxor for just over a year.
+I worked as a freelance UX designer for Roxxor for just over a year.
 During that time I got to work with a number of their clients on a wide range of projects including:

 Bearing Partnership website